NRI Income Tax & Compliance

 For Instance,

-• If you filed your return for the year 2023-2024 in July 2024.
+• Suppose you filed your return for the year 2023-2024 in July 2024.
 Then, the financial year will end on 31st March,2025.
 It means you can issue the intimation for up to 9 months from 31st March, which is 31st December, 2025.

-What is the ITR Intimation Password u/s 143(1)?
+What is the Password for Intimation u/s 143(1)?

 You will need a password to check the intimation you receive u/s 143(1) as it will be password-protected.
 The ITR intimation password will be your PAN number in lowercase, followed by your birth date.
 Enter your birth date in DDMMYYYY format without any spaces.

-Suppose that your PAN number is EFGHI5678K and your date of birth is 08/05/2003.
+For example, assuming that your PAN number is EFGHI5678K and your date of birth is 08/05/2003.
 Then, your password for intimation u/s 143(1) will be "efghi5678k08052003.

 Actions Must Be Taken to Respond After Receiving a 143(1)?